adamelliotfields/kubernetes-monitoring-example/README.md

 # Kubernetes Monitoring

-> A simple Kubernetes monitoring stack without Helm or Jsonnet.
+> :computer: A simple Kubernetes monitoring stack without Helm or Jsonnet.

 I wanted an easy-to-deploy monitoring solution for Kubernetes with a simple Grafana dashboard, a few Alertmanager alerts, and built-in logging.